Skip to main content

 The line between Liskeard and Looe remains closed following a period of recent heavy rain which flooded the track.

-No trains will operate between Liskeard and Looe until at least the end of the day Friday 16 January.
-Rail replacement transport will run as stated below, subject to road conditions being safe to do so.
+No trains will operate between Liskeard and Looe.
+Rail replacement transport will run as stated below.

 Customer advice:

-Replacement coaches will operate at train departure times from Liskeard and Looe.
+Replacement minibuses will operate at the train departure times from both Liskeard and Looe.

 The designated stops for the replacement road transport are as follows:

-• Liskeard - at the front of the station
+• Liskeard - opposite the main station building

 • Sandplace - bus stops by the station entrance